krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 # 🟠 Widget UI
-(_Last updated 2022/07/28_)
+(_Last updated 2022/07/30_)
 **WAIT for v0.7 (Current Installation files v06_2022-06-03)**
 🚧 All documentation is currently being updated for version 0.7 as it is about to come out of beta.
 I do not recommend installing v0.6 at this stage - either wait for v0.7 release or join the beta (which is likely the v0.7 release version at this point anyway).

 ## Current Features and Status

-The Widgets cards now support, and automatically configure themselves, to all 36 types of entities in Home Assistant, with extra 'popup' pages to provide more detailed information and control for the all the more complex device types:
+The Widgets cards now support, and automatically configure themselves, to all 36 types of entities in Home Assistant, with extra 'Popup Control' pages to provide more detailed information and control for the all the more complex device types:

  <details>
   <summary>▶️ show list of features for v0.7 ...</summary>